Godofbrowser/react-image-library-app/README.md

 - Fix known bug
 - During upload, show another interface after clicking on upload that allows user add name, tags and set visibility of images (Upload begins in the background to save time while user fills these details)
 - Implement rating
-- Export configuration variables and credentials
+- Export configuration variables and credentials (done)
 - Update readme with installation process